mothur/mothur.github.io/_wiki/chimera.vsearch.md

 1\.4.
 Probably no good reason to change this unless you can retune to a good benchmark for your data.
 Reasonable values are probably in the range from 0.2 to 2.

+### name - not recommended

+The name option allows you to provide a name file associated with your taxonomy file.

+We DO NOT recommend using the name file.
+Instead we recommend using a count file.
+The count file reduces the time and resources needed to process commands.
+It is a smaller file and can contain group information.

+### group - not recommended

+The group parameter allows you to provide a group file to use when creating the summary file.

+We DO NOT recommend using the name / group file combination.
+Instead we recommend using a count file.
+The count file reduces the time and resources needed to process commands.
+It is a smaller file and can contain group information.

 ## Revisions